Bake It With Love

 tall overhead image of sopa de chicharos in white bowl.

-Transfer any remaining sopa de chicharos to an air tight storage container and allow the soup to cool completely before storing it in your refrigerator.
+Transfer any leftovers to an air-tight storage container.
+Allow the soup to cool completely before storing it in your refrigerator.
 The soup will be better on day two!
-It will last up to 3 – 4 days when properly stored.
+It will last up to 3 - 4 days when properly stored.

-Refrigerated sopa de chicharos will tend to thicken, but will thin back out a bit when reheated.
-If needed, a splash of water to thin it out more can be added until your desired consistency is reached.
+When refrigerated the soup will tend to thicken, but will thin back out a bit when reheated.
+If needed, a splash of water or chicken broth to thin it out is added until your desired consistency is reached.

 Thaw your frozen soup in the refrigerator overnight before reheating.
 Use a paper towel over your bowl if reheating in the microwave, or reheat over low heat in a saucepan.

-This hearty Sopa de Chícharos recipe is the Cuban version of the classic split pea soup with the wonderful addition of potatoes, squash, cumin, and chipotle flavors!
-The whole family loves this easy to make comfort food soup and I love that it is equally suited to stove top, Instant Pot, or Crockpot preparation!
+This hearty Sopa de Chícharos recipe is the Cuban version of the classic split pea soup with the wonderful addition of potatoes, squash, cumin, and chipotle flavors.
+The whole family loves this easy-to-make comfort food soup.
+I also give instructions on how to prepare it on the stovetop, Instant Pot, or Crockpot.

 Servings: 8 servings